 We plan our spending each year around our priorities and available resources, including setting council tax.
 We need to make further savings this year and to achieve these savings we need to prioritise, reshape, reduce and listen to you.

 The council budget for 2017/18 was approved at a meeting of Dumfries and Galloway Council on Tuesday 28 February:

 The budget set out how the Administration will close the funding gap to deliver a balanced budget as well as continuing to invest in the region's priorities.

-The approved budget sees a £2m increase in spending in our road infrastructure, plans to invest nearly £9m towards two new flood protection schemes in Langholm and Newton Stewart, £500,000 will be invested in an inclusive play fund which will deliver fully accessible play parks across the region and over £2.5m of new anti-poverty initiatives including breakfast clubs and a 'Links to Work' programme will help support more people back into work in some of our most deprived areas.
+The approved budget saw a £2m increase in spending in our road infrastructure, plans to invest nearly £9m towards two new flood protection schemes in Langholm and Newton Stewart, £500,000 to be invested in an inclusive play fund which will deliver fully accessible play parks across the region and over £2.5m of new anti-poverty initiatives including breakfast clubs and a 'Links to Work' programme will help support more people back into work in some of our most deprived areas.

-The approved budget will also see a rise in council tax of 3% with the stipulation that the extra income will be ring-fenced for education.
+The approved budget also saw a rise in council tax of 3% with the stipulation that the extra income will be ring-fenced for education.
 The rise still means council tax in Dumfries and Galloway is the lowest in mainland Scotland.

 Your opinions counted